 Unfortunately, we can not guarantee that you will see and/or get to photograph particular animals.
 Nature is nature and somedays are filled with great sightings while others can be slow and we have to work real hard.

-One half of the tour amount is due at the time of registering and can not be refunded, so be sure and do all of your research before booking your tour.
+The amount of the tour is due at the time of registering and can not be refunded, so be sure and do all of your research before booking.
+There is always a possibility of re-booking, if done within 6 months.
 We recommend that you purchase trip insurance, in case the unexpected happens.
-The balance will be due one month prior to your tour and can be refunded if you notify us 5 days in advance (no refunds on snow coach tours).

 Roads on the Northern Range are well-maintained in the winter and normally do not pose a problem unless we get a new storm during the night with high winds.